 - Xu Huan Shan as Wen Tai Shi.
 For some weird reason, I just plain don’t like him.
-Well, it’s obvious since he’s on the other side.
-Yet I swear he’s not that likeable even if he tries to use his power against the king and made him obey, etc. He’s so oblivious to stuffs at times, especially with the rant of how Huang Fei Hu betrayed them.
+Well, it was obvious since he was on the other side.
+Yet I swear he was not that likable even if he tried to use his power against the king and made him obey, etc. He was so oblivious to stuffs at times, especially with the rant of how Huang Fei Hu betrayed them.
 (The guy’s wife and sister DIED, what else did the old man need as proof?)
 So he was actually one of those elders that I didn’t care for.

 - Eddie Kwan as Bo Yi Kao.
 I swear they made him so weak and so wishy-washy in here that it wasn’t even funny.
 I usually felt sad or pissed off when they kill him off in some of the other versions.
 But this one, I was just glad.
 Yeah, heartless, but the character got ruined because of other made-up catalysts.

 - Liu Tao as Moon Fairy.
 I enjoyed her scenes in here, however little it was.
 She wasn’t supposed to be in the story anyway, but they made it dramatic with the other couple so whatever.
 But she sure exuded the fairy-like look.

 - Fan Bing Bing as Moon Fairy.
 Seriously?
 What a way to try and come back to the show.
 And that was my reaction when I saw her name in the cast list.
 But my reaction when the scenes came around involving the Moon Fairy was “What?”
 Because of the somewhat blurry effects so I can’t really see if it was her.
 But it was strange making Ji Fa seeing that she resembled Su Da Ji.